amanelis/baboon/README.md

 Thats it?
 Yeah, thats it!
 You should see your bundle installing and Baboon running all tasks.
 Custom tasks coming soon.

+The next commands that will be realeased with future versions of baboon are:

+	baboon check 		# checks the server and config file for proper configuration baboon migrate 		# runs pending migrations
+	baboon restart 		# restarts your server
+	baboon rollback 	# rolls back your to your previous commit, info in ./log/baboon.log baboon rake 		# run custom rake tasks on server baboon execute 		# run a single command on the server baboon shell	 	# open a remote shell with the config user

 ---
 # CLI